Why use BI software solutions?

 But if you don’t track and measure working time, you’ll little clue about what’s happening in your business.
 You won’t know how much time people dedicate to work and how much time they actually spend scrolling Reddit.

 If you discover that people aren’t engaged, you can do something about it.
 Something might be wrong with their alignment to the project, for example.
 It’s your job to fix that before they jump on the next recruiting offer.

 4. Sales revenue (gross and net)

 Reporting software will give you precise information about your sales revenue, accounting for both gross and net values.

-But a great BI solution will also show historical data to tell you how your project cost and revenue estimations compared to reality.
+But a great BI solution will also show historical data to tell you how your project cost and revenue projection compared to reality.
 That way, you will never make the mistake of underestimating a task again and keeping your profit margins in check.